‘But we can’t just leave!': How LAPD SWAT implemented a strategic disengagement policy

 The “duty of care” myth repeatedly comes up during these types of calls for service.
 Many officers perceive that their public-duty obligations will transcend to individuals suffering from mental illness or expressing thoughts of suicide.
 But the courts have repeatedly reaffirmed that the government and its officials owe a legal duty to the public at large, but not to any individual citizen.

 In Adams v.
-Freemont, the court stated that in a suicide situation, peace officers are appropriately concerned primarily with the public’s safety and their own safety, and secondarily with the person threatening suicide.
+Fremont, the court stated that in a suicide situation, peace officers are appropriately concerned primarily with the public’s safety and their own safety, and secondarily with the person threatening suicide.
 Decisions on when and how to intervene cannot be based on moral or religious obligations either.

 In 2012, the Civil Rights Division of the United States Department of Justice (DOJ) published a comprehensive report on another law enforcement agency, which found “reasonable cause to believe that a pattern or practice of unnecessary or unreasonable force existed when dealing with people who have or are perceived to have mental illness.”